Miami Cardiac & Vascular Institute Structural & Congenital Heart Disease Program

 Key points about tetralogy of Fallot

-Tetralogy of Fallot is a group of 4 congenital heart defects.
+Tetralogy of Fallot is a set of 4 congenital heart defects.
 Children are born with this condition.

-This condition gets in the way of the heart’s ability to pump oxygen-rich blood to the body.
+This condition causes problems with the heart’s ability to pump oxygen-rich blood to the body.

 All children with TOF need to have surgery to fix it.